 The term comes from the time when film editors would cut the project in order [back to back phyical edits] and when they needed to transition to another shot or “cut away” from the “A” roll, they would create a second film reel synced in time to the “A” roll, or primary footage, called the “B” roll.
 Literally a roll of film on a reel.
 When printed out for the movie screen, or projected out for a TV show, the two rolls would be mounted on 2 projectors and played back together.
-So if the first cut away was 5 minutes in, the b-roll would have 5 minutes of blank film [or leader] and when the operator saw the image pop up on the b projector, would make a transition to the B-roll.
-The A roll would be blank film until it was time for a transition back, and the projectionist would transition back to the A roll when the image appeared.
+So if the first cut away was 5 minutes in, the b-roll would have 5 minutes of blank film [or leader] and when the operator saw the image pop up on the b projector, would make a transition to the b-roll.
+The a-roll would be blank film until it was time for a transition back, and the projectionist would transition back to the a-roll when the image appeared.

 Betacam: